sadmankiba/os-projects/base/xv6-notes.md

 `make`.
 For OS X, see https://pdos.csail.mit.edu/6.828/2011/tools.html.
 Download `binutils` and install.

-Run simulator: `make qemu` or `make qemu-nox`.
+Then, run simulator: `make qemu` or `make qemu-nox`.
 Gives you a shell in a custom filesystem of XV6.

 ## Code Structure
 The source code can be roughly devided into user space and kernel space code.